Saturday, May 17, 2008

 In the early 70's we lived in a fourth floor loft in Montreal.
 The first person out the door in the morning would find Garth heading downstairs with them.
 As often as not he'd walk along as they shopped for brioches and fruit to go with breakfast coffee, buying something for him to eat as well.
 Back at the street door, in typical canine fashion, he'd say 'thanks and goodbye' and would stroll away for his morning constitutional.
 When he returned he'd stand at the door looking expectant until someone passing opened it for him.
 He got to be quite well known.

 Walking to the top of Mt.
 Royal Park was something we did just about every day.
 The paths were wide and tree lined on one side with widening views of the city, the St Lawrence River and old neighborhoods on the other.
-At one side of the summit is Sacre Coeur Church with a huge metal cross above whose nighttime lights dominate the city.
+At one side of the summit is Sacre Coeur Church and a huge metal cross above it whose nighttime lights dominate the city.
 In the church are canes, crutches and wheelchairs presumably left by people who'd been cured of crippling diseases by crawling up the long stairs.
 I never saw anyone do that.